Eight ways to avoid phishing scams

 5. Beware of links in emails that ask for personal information

 Even if the email appears to come from an enterprise you do business with you should still be cautious.
 Phishing websites will often copy the entire look of a legitimate website, to make it appear authentic.
 To be safe, call the legitimate enterprise first to see if they really sent that email to you.
-After all, businesses should not request personal information to be sent via email.

 6. Beware of pop-ups